Here’s everything you need to know about the EIDL before you apply.

 Business owners can borrow up to $2 million if their business is physically affected by a disaster (such as a hurricane or earthquake), OR economic injury.
 Most businesses are eligible to apply claiming economic injury from the coronavirus and the resulting economic slowdown that has negatively impacted them.

-Suggested further reading: How to Get an SBA Disaster Loan (EIDL)
+Further reading: How to Get an SBA Disaster Loan (EIDL)

 EIDL frequently asked questions